Bastion (Overwatch): Design

-Bastion stands 7 ft 3 in (220 cm) tall.
+Bastion stands 7 feet 3 inches (220 cm) tall.

-Like with other Overwatch characters, Bastion has various skins that players can equip.
+Like other Overwatch characters, Bastion received skins, unlockable cosmetic items to change his in-game appearance.
 When developing his skins, the development team created concept art for each of his different configurations for the skin's theme to ensure they not only felt consistent but unique, as well as not cause issues with the character's animations.
 The species which Ganymede is changes depending on which skin is equipped, with Blizzard wanting to ensure it fit into the skin's design.
 In particular, a LEGO-themed skin for the character was produced as part of a partnership between the companies for one of the game's seasonal events.
 The skin proved challenging for the development team to create, as LEGO was strict on how their product's pieces were represented in other media.
 They tackle the problem, they used the released LEGO Bastion toy for reference, resizing some of the pieces accordingly to help maintain the character's in-game proportions.